Manhattan Review SAT Prep – Reading Test and Reading Skills

-The 2016 SAT features a Reading Test that is similar to the 2016 version of the test, the last year the exam underwent what is considered a "major" revision.
-The current Reading Test is intended to evaluate a broad range of reading skills using a wider range of subject matter than before.
+The 2023 SAT features a Reading Test that is similar to the 2016 version of the test, the last year the exam underwent what is considered a "major" revision.
+The current Reading Test is intended to evaluate a broad range of reading skills using a wide range of subject matter.
 The College Board has classified these skills into two areas that are tested across the "Evidence-Based Reading and Writing" section and three areas that are specific to the Reading Test.
 "Command of Evidence" and "Words in Context" are foundational principles for the general assessment of verbal skills and are tested across the entire Evidence-Based Reading and Writing section.
 In addition, the SAT Reading Test also focuses on three test-specific categories: "Information and Ideas," "Rhetoric," and "Synthesis."

 The SAT Reading Test is ultimately an assessment of students' ability to comprehend written texts.
-Though the skills necessary for high test scores are complex and multi-faceted, the overall goal is simple: college-level reading ability in a wide variety of disciplines.
-Test-takers must be able to draw both stated and implied information from reading passages, infer shades of meaning with respect to vocabulary, understand author purpose, analyze rhetorical strategies, assess the validity of arguments, and connect related ideas.
-These skills are tested with reading passages drawn from literary traditions around the world, historical documents, secondary sources in the social sciences, and the "hard" sciences such as physics, biology, and chemistry.
+Though the skills necessary for high test scores are complex and multi-faceted, the overall goal is simple: to demonstrate college-level reading ability across a wide variety of disciplines.
+Test-takers must be able to draw both stated and implied information from reading passages, infer shades of meaning with respect to vocabulary, understand the author’s purpose, analyze rhetorical strategies, assess the validity of arguments, and connect related ideas.
+These skills are tested with reading passages drawn from literary traditions around the world, historical documents, secondary sources in the social sciences, as well as the "hard" sciences such as physics, biology, and chemistry.
 The focus is on the reading skills noted above rather than subject-matter knowledge.
 All information needed to successfully answer Reading Test questions will be included in each individual passage.
 Test-takers do not need to concern themselves with acquiring specialized scientific or historical knowledge in order to receive high scores on this section of the SAT.

-In its redesign of the SAT, the College Board has attempted to align the test more closely with the types of written texts typically found in high school curricula, and there is also a deliberate emphasis on testing the types of reading skills needed for success in college.
-The 2016 SAT can therefore be considered a substantive improvement over older versions of the test that to some degree assessed abilities (such as vocabulary memorization) lacking significant real-world applications.
+In its 2016 redesign of the SAT, the College Board has attempted to align the test more closely with the types of written texts typically found in high school curricula, and there is also a deliberate emphasis on testing the types of reading skills needed for success in college.
+The current SAT can therefore be considered a substantive improvement over pre-2016 versions of the test that to some degree assessed abilities (such as vocabulary memorization) lacking significant real-world applications.
 Student preparation should always utilize the most current resources, and it may be helpful to work with a tutor or instructor to ensure study materials contain the most up-to-date information.
 Despite the College Board's praiseworthy efforts to create an assessment more relevant to the actual academic lives of students, success on the test remains a specialized skill, and the best preparation strategy is informed and experienced guidance.